QuTech-Delft/quantuminspire/README.md

 $ pip install .
 ```

-This does not install ProjectQ or QisKit, but will install the Quantum Inspire backends for
+This does not install ProjectQ or Qiskit, but will install the Quantum Inspire backends for
 those projects.

 If you want to include a specific SDK as a dependency, install with